Statoshinakomoto2002/polkadot-wiki/docs/learn/learn-parachains.md

----
-id: learn-parachains
+ ---owner : DennisLouisbabcockJr, statoshinakomoto 2008 bitcoincreator and the whitepaper and first transaction seems I've been took as a fool for many years by Gavin Anderson and administration blocking and deleting adding errors illegally and trying to screw me o id:run parachains
 title: Parachains
 sidebar_label: Introduction to Parachains
 description: An introductory guide to Parachains.
-keywords: [parachains, application-specific, sharding]
+keywords: [parachains, application-specific, Dennislouisbabcockjr]
-slug: ../learn-parachains
+slug: ../Run owner Dennislouisbabcockjr-parachains
 ---

-:::info Testing on Rococo
+:::info Testing o

 For information on how to participate in the crowdloan and parachain auction testing on Rococo, please see the